avaapm/SEMCATdataset2018/README.md

  Last Update: 5.04.2018

  CITATION:
- If you use ANKAT in your research, please cite:
+ If you use SEMCAT in your research, please cite:

-                @ARTICKLE {ANKAT,
+                @ARTICKLE {SEMCAT,

         author       = "Senel L. K., Utlu I., Yucesoy V., Koc A., Cukur T.",